 - Generally, the local installation ignores throughput.

 - The process of deletion is instantaneous in the local setup.

-- Alteration of data is quicker as compared to the web-based setup due to absence of the network overhead.
+- Alteration of data is quicker as compared to the web-based setup due to the absence of network overhead.